Alberto Beingolea

-Alberto Ismael Beingolea Delgado (born 19 November 1964) is a Peruvian politician, who was the President of the Christian People's Party between 2017 and 2021.
+Alberto Ismael Beingolea Delgado (born 19 November 1964) is a Peruvian politician who was the President of the Christian People's Party between 2017 and 2021.
+Beingolea currently serves as Minister of Culture under President Keiko Fujimori since July 2026.
 He is a former Congressman, representing Lima between 2011 and 2016.
 Before entering politics, he was a journalist and sports commentator.

 Early life and education

 Beingolea was born in Lima on 19 November 1964.
 He completed his elementary and secondary education at the San Luis Maristas School of Barranco.

 Upon graduation, he was admitted to the Pontifical Catholic University of Peru, from which he received his law degree in June 1990.
 Specializing in criminal law, he completed his a master's degree in that specialty at the same university in 2009.

 As a university professor, he is a member of the Department of Law of the Catholic University, where he also teaches, for the Faculty of Communication Sciences, courses in sports journalism and deontology.
 He is also an itinerant professor of criminal law at the César Vallejo University, a subject that he also taught before at the University of San Martín de Porres.